AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

-Another common situation is when execution of different executables is needed to achieve the required coverage for a software, either because distinct software modules are tested independently (e.g. the different units of a library), and/or because different aspects of the behavior of modules are tested separately (e.g. the different subprograms of a library unit or different scenarios of a given subprogram).
+Another common situation is when execution of different executables is needed to achieve the required coverage for a software, either because distinct software modules are tested independently (e.g. the different units of a library), or because different aspects of the behavior of modules are tested separately (e.g. the different subprograms of a library unit or different scenarios of a given subprogram).

+A simple example is provided for each of these cases in the following sections.

 Example 1: consolidation over a single program
 ==============================================